Getting Started with Rubrics

 Create a check

-Verify service levels
+Verify component levels

-Review check results per service
+Review check results per component

 You can now start adding more checks or customizing your rubric to fit the concerns or objectives of your organization.